AryanshuCreates/RAG/README.md

    - Stores embeddings of document chunks.
    - Performs semantic similarity search for queries.
-   - Runs in a dedicated container with persistent volume.
+   - persistent volume.

 5. **LLM (via API)**

-   - Large Language Model used for answer generation.
+   - Large Language Model used for answer generation. (need to add Open AI token in env)
    - Receives context retrieved from ChromaDB.
-   - Configurable (OpenAI, Anthropic, local model, etc.).

-6. **Infrastructure (Optional via Terraform)**
+6. **Infrastructure (Optional via Terraform)** (still need work to do)

    - Provisions:
      - **EC2** → To host the Dockerized app.